Marcy potato

 Marcy is a late maturing white potato variety.
 It was originally bred in 1990 at Cornell University from a cross between the Atlantic variety and Q155-3 variety.
-It is mostly used for chipping but can be used for baking and boiling.
-It has good storability; chip color is good even after short to medium storage.
+It is mostly used for chipping, but can be used for baking and boiling.
+It has great storability and the chip color is good even after short to medium storage.
 Marcy has a high yielding crop.